UNMC_Acronym_Vert_sm_4c

 Phase I - Safety First

-Tests the safety and possible side effects of a new drug or treatment.
-These trials typically involve 20-80 participants.
-The main goal is to evaluate safety and identify side effects.
-Study results determine safe dosage ranges and how the treatment should be given.
+Tests the safety and side effects of a new drug or treatment.
+These trials have 20-80 participants.
+The main goal is to check safety and find side effects.
+Study results help determine safe dosage ranges and how the treatment should be given.

 Phase II - How Well It Works